EnigmaCurry/d.rymcg.tech/traefik/README.md

    provider](https://doc.traefik.io/traefik/providers/file/).
- * The templates placed in the [context-templates](config/context-templates) directory are ignored by the git repository and serve as a local-only config store, they are loaded on a per-Docker-Context basis.
+ * The templates placed in the [context-templates](config/context-templates) directory are ignored by the git repository, and serve as a local-only config store, they are loaded on a per-Docker-Context basis from sub-directories named after each context.
+This lets you customize a particular Traefik instance.
  * The [Docker
    provider](https://doc.traefik.io/traefik/providers/docker/) loads
-   dynamic configuration directly from Docker container labels.
+   dynamic configuration directly from Docker container labels, allowing applications to configure their own routes and middleware.
    You can turn off the file provider by setting `TRAEFIK_FILE_PROVIDER=false` and/or turn off the Docker provider by setting `TRAEFIK_DOCKER_PROVIDER=false`.

 You can inspect the live traefik config after the templating has been
 applied: